strayiker/webpack-config-stream/.gitdown/docs/API.md

 Type: `Boolean`
 Default: `false`

 Uses [memory-fs](https://github.com/webpack/memory-fs) for `compiler.outputFileSystem`.
-Prevents to write emitted files to file system. `gulp.dest` can be used.
+Prevents writing of emitted files to file system. `gulp.dest` can be used.
+`gulp.dest` is resolved relative to [output.path](https://github.com/webpack/docs/wiki/configuration#outputpath) if it is set; otherwise, it is resolved relative to [options.base](https://github.com/gulpjs/gulp/blob/master/docs/API.md#optionsbase) (by default, the path of `gulpfile.js`).

 ##### options.progress
 Type: `Boolean`